Glossaire de la finance

 What is an ETF?

-ETFs (Exchange Traded Funds), also known as trackers, are index funds that combine the advantages of a security listed on an organized market (simplicity, transparency, liquidity, continuous quotation) with those of traditional funds.
+ETFs (Exchange Traded Funds), also called trackers, are index funds that combine the advantages of a security listed on an organized market (simplicity, transparency, liquidity, continuous pricing) with those of traditional funds.

 They allow access, in a single transaction and with reduced fees, to the performance of an index, a basket of stocks, a basket of bonds, or commodities.